ArturoDent/find-and-transform/README.md

 ```
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/nextMoveCursorNoFindNoReplace.gif?raw=true" width="650" height="300" alt="nextMoveCursor with no find or replace"/>

-### Explanation: With no `find` argument, the current word at the cursor will be used as the `find` value.
+### Explanation: With no `find` argument, the current nearest word to the cursor (see more on this below) will be used as the `find` value.
 So, in the above example `FIXME` will be used as the find query.
 And with `nextMoveCursor` the cursor will move to the next match.  `nextSelect` could be used here as well.

 -------------------